eProsima/Fast-DDS/examples/cpp/dds/DynamicHelloWorldExample/README.txt

 In the second one: ./DDSDynamicHelloWorldExample subscriber (or DDSDynamicHelloWorldExample.exe subscriber on windows).

-In this example, the publisher loads a type from the XML file "example_type.xml".
+In this example, the publisher loads a type from the XML file "helloworld_example_type_profile.xml".
 The publisher shares the TypeObject so another participants can discover it.

 The subscriber will discover the type and introspecting it will show the received messages from the publisher.